Heresy Against the Church of Agile Software Development

 Sincerely.
 I would even trade in my extensive work wardrobe of jeans for a pile of business suits if it would improve product quality.
 I would even stop swearing if it would speed up development and reduce the number of half-finished features.

-But alas, my casual, semi-profane lifestyle is hardly threatened, despite my company's move to Agile (specifically Scrum) two years ago.
+But alas, my casual, semi-profane lifestyle is hardly threatened, despite my company's move to Agile (specifically Scrum) a few years ago.
 Thanks to Agile methods, our products (and my life as a product manager) are slightly better now, but not that much.

 Shocking, right?
 Because Agile and Scrum are so FASHIONABLE, that speaking of them in anything but the MOST obsequious "Agile-is-the-absolute-BEST" manner is unusual and may be preceived as an act of heresy.